 Students should begin defining and preparing for their thesis research as soon as they have passed the Preliminary Examination.
 They should plan on taking the University Qualifying Examination about one year later.
 At the Qualifying Examination, students will give an oral presentation on research accomplishments to date and the thesis proposal to a campus-wide committee.
-The committee will decide if the work and proposal has adequate content and reasonable chance for success.
+The committee will decide if the work and proposal have adequate content and a reasonable chance for success.
 They may require that the student modify the proposal and may require a further review.

 The final Ph.D. requirements are the submission of a dissertation and the dissertation defense.

 - The total course requirements for the Ph.D. degree are essentially the same as the M.S. degree and consist of forty-eight units (twelve quarter courses), of which at least thirty-six units must be in graduate courses.
 The course requirements must be completed within two years of full-time study.
 NOTE: Students who already hold an M.S. degree in electrical engineering may satisfy course requirements (with approval of the academic advisor) by substituting specific graduate courses taken elsewhere.
 Normally, duplication of advanced degrees is not permitted.
 Therefore, students admitted for a Ph.D. with a Master’s degree will not be awarded a second Master’s degree in the same general field.